ioccc-src/winner/2018/ferguson/README.md

 always been here for me and whom I also inherit the keen analytical mind from.
 I love you all!

-I want to also thank Dave Burton for acknowledging me in his hint.markdown file for as he put it 'being relentless with pursuit of bugs'.
+I want to also thank Dave Burton for acknowledging me in his README.md file for as he put it 'being relentless with pursuit of bugs'.
 To think that it was circumstantial to my entry too makes it all the more unlikely but that doesn't take away the significance of it; for I am a very symbolic person and being